 If you've enjoyed reading this site and are left wanting more, try coming on a walking tour of Berlin with me!
 In collaboration with the nice people at Slow Travel Berlin, I've begun running special tours that shed new light on parts of Berlin that will be familiar to many.
 In 'Building East Berlin', you get a chance to learn about how the eastern half of the city took shape after World War II and to see hidden corners and intriguing details which many people don't spot.

-The next Building East Berlin tour will be on Sunday May 26th at 2pm.
-It costs 15 Euros per person, and you can book now by clicking the PayPal 'Buy Now' button below (you don't need a PayPal account to use it).
-Payments will be made to paul[at]slowtravelberlin.com.
+The next Building East Berlin tour will be on Thursday November 28th at 2pm.
+It costs 15 Euros per person, and you can book now through the Slow Travel Berlin website.
+There's a growing range of other tours from Slow Travel Berlin too, so be sure to check out the full range.

 Beyond East Berlin’s reputation for being grey and boring is a colourful history of utopian visions and intriguing innovations which formed the backdrop to daily life in the socialist capital.
 Rising from the rubble of World War II, the old city centre became a showcase for the latest architectural ideas.
 This tour reveals a story of the city beyond what the history books tell, shedding a new light on both familiar landmarks and the more secluded corners of the city centre.